 Q: What is Exclusive Use under the Special Wedding Package (SWP) and Midweek Wedding Package (MWP)?

-A: Under both the Special Wedding Package and Midweek Wedding Package, provided you get the correct numbers, you have exclusive use of the ground floor areas of the castle.
+A: Under both the Special Wedding Package and Midweek Wedding Package, there is heavily discounted venue hire for exclusive use of the ground floor areas of the castle.

 This includes the function room (Music Room and Billiard Room), the wedding ceremony room, the Hotel Bar, the Welcome Drinks Lounge and Breakfast Room, and the Wedding Banquet Room - the Conservatory.